opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 	}

-After the matches filtering we have to get the 2D an 3D correspondences using the obtained *DMatches* vector.
+After the matches filtering we have to subtract the 2D and 3D correspondences from the found scene keypoints and our 3D model using the obtained *DMatches* vector.
 For more information about :core:`DMatch <dmatch>` check the documentation.

    .. code-block:: cpp